Title IX at Wesleyan

 Contact the Wesleyan Student Assembly (WSA) for current contact information on these student groups.
 Many groups also table and recruit new members at the annual Student Activities Fair, held in mid-September.

-- ASHA – Aids and Sexual Health Awareness (contact: email@example.com)
+- ASHA – Adolescent and Sexual Health Awareness

 WE Speak, WE Stand, Wesleyan's Community of Care program, aims to create a campus that is actively engaged in the prevention of sexual assault and advocates for the responsible use of alcohol.
 The goal of the program is to empower bystanders to intervene in high risk situations involving alcohol use and those involving sexual assault.
 Empowered bystanders create a safer community by standing up and speaking out when they witness situations that could potentially harm the health and safety of others.
 Intervening with peers can be challenging for a number of reasons and training will provide you with the skills to move from inaction to action and intervene safely and effectively.
 The We Speak, We Stand bystander intervention training features two separate and distinct tracks: sexual assault prevention and alcohol use.
-For more information about the next training, contact Alysha B. Warren, LPC, Therapist/Sexual Violence Resource Coordinator (firstname.lastname@example.org) or Tanya Purdy, Director of WesWell (email@example.com).
+For more information about the next training, contact Alysha B. Warren, LPC, Therapist/Sexual Violence Resource Coordinator.
 Reference "We Speak, We Stand Training" in the subject line.

 “WE Speak, WE Stand" is also the name of the monologues performed each year during New Student Orientation regarding sexual violence and alcohol use.
-These skits are coordinated by WesWELL, the Office of Health Education.
-If you are interested in getting involved, please click here to learn more.
+The performance is coordinated by WesWELL, the Office of Health Education.
+Please visit their website to learn more.